Marketing on Pinterest is perfect for travel bloggers

-More and more people are traveling every year.
-And if you can believe it, international travel has more than doubled in the past two decades!
+More and more people are traveling again.
+And prior to the global health crisis, international travel had more than doubled in the previous two decades!
 As technology advances, especially in the transportation and media sectors, the world appears “smaller” and more accessible.
 It’s exciting to be returning to traveling again.

 As once-and-soon-to-be-again avid travelers ourselves, this really excites us, both personally and professionally.

 If you’re a travel blogger or business, you’re always seeking out fresh ways to stand out from the industry crowd.
 It’s been years since Facebook Pages provided good engagement with followers.
 Instagram, more and more, is limiting reach for brands, unless they opt to “pay to play.”
 Snapchat is cool, but by its nature, is geared toward connecting with people and brands you already know, not discovering new ones.
 TikTok is the latest player in the social media world and if you’re into creating short form video, can be an asset to your travel business, too.

-You may think that Pinterest isn’t where your people are, but we think we can change your mind about that 😉
+You might think that Pinterest isn’t where your people are, but we think we can change your mind about that.

-First of all, sometimes statistics are boring, but we get pretty jazzed about these kinds of numbers:
+First of all, sometimes statistics are boring, but we get pretty excited about these kinds of numbers:

 - 450 million people use Pinterest each month, a third of which are Americans.
 That number goes up every year.